Earthfiredrake/SWL-Cartographer/README.md

 + Minimap mode (Partially implemented, but could by improved)
   + Frameless view
 + Mission markers should be filterable by main/side for challenge completion
++ It should be easy to set exact coordinates for custom marks

 As always, defect reports, suggestions, and contributions are welcome.
-They can be sent to Peloprata in SWL (by mail or pm), via the github issues system, or in the official forum post.
+They can be sent to Peloprata in SWL (by mail or pm), via the github issues system, or @Peloprata in #modding on discord.

 Source Repository: https://github.com/Earthfiredrake/SWL-Cartographer